patrick-still/etsy/README.md

 + Maybe start a sample shop and compare the metadata from a buyer's perspective vs. a seller's perspective

 [Binder URL](https://hub.gke2.mybinder.org/user/patrick-still-etsy-cp9r169k/)
++ Binder seems to be less ephemeral than last time I worked with it